shigeki/io.js/doc/api/tls.markdown

     on the format, see the [OpenSSL cipher list format documentation].

   - `ecdhCurve`: A string describing a named curve to use for ECDH key agreement or false to disable ECDH.

-    Defaults to `prime256v1`.
-Consult [RFC 4492] for more details.
+The default is set by [tls.DEFAULT_ECDH_CURVE].

   - `dhparam`: A string or `Buffer` containing Diffie Hellman parameters, required for Perfect Forward Secrecy.
 Use `openssl dhparam` to create it.